geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 Nearest geometry query
 ----------------------

-While checking the predicate query is indeed extremely useful, GeoPandas also allows you to use the spatial index for the nearest query - finding the nearest geometry.
+While checking the spatial predicate using the spatial index is indeed extremely useful, GeoPandas also allows you to use the spatial index to find the nearest geometry.
 The API is similar as above:

 .. ipython:: python